-Milk and dairy products (both from the cow, the sheep, the goat) were basically, it seems, more a by-product of oxen’s needed for the fieldwork.
-That too has clearly changed.
+Milk and dairy products (both from the cow, the sheep, the goat) were basically, it seems, more a by-product of work animals needed for the fieldwork and logistics.
+That, too, has clearly changed.

 Where are we standing right now?

-In the meantime mega stalls have been introduced all over the world, for cattle, pigs, chickens, turkeys, sheep, goats, rabbits, fish, mussels, mink, and many more species.
+In the meantime, mega-stables have been introduced all over the world, for cattle, pigs, chickens, turkeys, sheep, goats, rabbits, fish, mussels, mink, and many more species.

-The wealthy afford a “rich” diet: with immense impact from both livestock farming and the feed that is required for this, as well as from luxury vegetable food that must be available throughout the year.
-They want everything all the time, with production now following the changing seasons around the earth in order to be able to meet this.
+The wealthy afford a “rich” diet: with immense impact from both livestock farming and the feed that is required for that, as well as from luxury vegetable food that must be available throughout the year.
+They want everything all the time, with production now following the changing seasons around the earth in order to be able to meet those expectations.
 Products from their own living environment are no longer sufficient: sometimes the more exotic, the better, it seems.

 With quite some impact on nature all over the planet.
 And the social impact because regional products become unaffordable and unreachable for the local population.

-And: the advertising world ensures that everyone, who cannot yet afford that, does feel the need to be able to.
-From the welfare of the planet: not smart!
-From a social point of view: they are no less entitled to it than others (who – high time! – should be bound to something).
+And: the advertising world ensures that everyone, who cannot yet afford this lifestyle, does feel the need to be able to.
+For the welfare of the planet: not smart!
+From a social point of view: they are no less entitled to it than we are (who – high time! – should bound in a bit).